cofoeducistudent/BMMDB_c/README.md

 **WARNING: THIS SITE REQUIRES USER ACCOUNTS WITH THE CORRECT CREDENTIALS, BEFORE POSTING REVIEWS ARE POSSIBLE.
 THEREFORE PLEASE READ THE USAGE INSTRUCTIONS AT THE BOTTOM...BEFORE USE!**

+I have provided a sample 'poster-user' having CRUD capability & affiliate authority  for use:

+* Username:fc
+* First name: Full
+* Last Name :Crud
+* Email address:f.crud@gmail.com
+* password:1

+> Note:!!
+You may experience a delay when you launch the site.
+This is not a site coding issue per-sae, rather Heroku and is a universal experience.
+Heroku seems to store, then spin up your site after some time of non-use.
+Also it may need to reload your app if cleared in the cloud CDN.

 [BMMDB Live Site](https://bmmdb.herokuapp.com)

 [BMMDB - Github - Site](https://github.com/cofoeducistudent/BMMDB_c)